bolcom/hive_compared_bq/README.md

 In order to avoid launching such a heavy query in case of "stupid mistakes" (maybe your ETL flow failed and there is 1 table that is void), a quick comparison step has been introduced before.
 In general, we can divide the program in 3 steps:

-* Determination of the GroupBy column.<br/>
+1. **Determination of the GroupBy column**<br/>
 In this first step, we try to assess which column is more suitable to be used as a GroupBy column.<br/>
 It is important to find a column that has many different values (otherwise, the next queries will be poorly parallelized, and we can have some OOM problems).<br/>
 We want also to avoid some skewed columns.<br/>
 To do so, the program fetch a sample of data from 1 table: some 10 000 rows and some 10 columns.
 We only look at 10 columns for 3 reasons: 1) we suppose that it would be enough to find there a good one 2) to limit the amount of data transfered over the network 3) to avoid being billed too much (for instance, the price in BigQuery grows with the number of columns being read).<br/>
 Finally, an analysis is done on those columns, we discard all the columns that don't have enough diversity or that are too skewed, and from the remaining columns we keep the one that seems less skewed.
 Working on a sample has some limits and it is possible that the chosen column is not the best one.
 It is also possible that all the 10 columns are discarded.<br/>
-In both situation you can use the '--group-by-column' option to overcome that problem.
+In both situation you can use the `--group-by-column` option to overcome that problem.

-* Quick count check.<br/>
+2. **Quick count check**<br/>
 The program does a first validation to quickly check, in a light way if there are some big differences in the 2 tables.<br/>
 This is why we just try to count the number of rows in the tables.
 More than counting the total number of rows, we will check the number of rows for each "row-bucket", that is: group of rows with a GroupBy value whose hash modulo 10000 are the same.<br/>
 This verification is fast because it just need to do some small computation on just 1 column.
 There is indeed no point in trying to do some very complex computation on all the columns if the number of rows does not match.<br/>
 In such case, the differences are shown to the user and the program stops, without executing the 3rd step.<br/>
 During this step, a skew detection is also performed, which is a protection for the 3rd step.

-* Full SHA1 validation.<br/>
+3. **Full SHA1 validation**<br/>
 This step, described earlier in this paragraph, is the only one that can guarantee that the 2 tables are identical.

 ### Imprecision due to "float" of "double" types

-Those representations of a decimal number are not always exact, and small differences in their representations can be sometimes observed between Hive and BigQuery, meaning that the corresponding SHA1 values will be totally different.<br/>
+The representations of decimal numbers are not always exact, and small differences in their representations can be sometimes observed between Hive and BigQuery, meaning that the corresponding SHA1 values will be totally different.<br/>
-For instance, the following query in BigQuery returns '8.5400000000000009':
+For instance, the following query in BigQuery returns `8.5400000000000009`:
 ```
 select  cast( cast( 8.540000000000001 as FLOAT64 ) as STRING)
 ```
-And in Hive we would get '8.540000000000001'.
+And in Hive we would get `8.540000000000001`.

 To overcome those problems, it was decided to:
 * multiply any float or double number by 10000 (most of the decimal numbers managed in Bol.com are 'price numbers' with just 2 digits, so multiplying by 10000 should give enough precision).